zacanger/niddesa/text/generated-translations/mahaniddesa/06-sinhala-amazon.md

 It was brought into the nouwana.
 The postures were held. controlled.
 Deponent.

 [APZ 44.5] (#apz44 .5) {#apz44 .5 .ref .apz} "Herem” is an impeccable
-Nirvana is said to be a neat. (ii) All those editors were constituting All the ends did not dispel the cravings, but the pause was not done Nirvana.
+Nibbana is said to be a neat. (ii) All those editors were constituting All the ends did not dispel the cravings, but the pause was not done Nibbana.

 [APZ 44.6] (#apz44 .6) {#apz44 .6 .ref .apz} "Herem” is
-Seeing protection, he behold unsanctuary, and unto be unsanctuary Therefore, they give up the hardness of Munehe, and Nirvana The bearer was discontinued.
+Seeing protection, he behold unsanctuary, and unto be unsanctuary Therefore, they give up the hardness of Munehe, and Nibbana The bearer was discontinued.

 [Msdiv 45] (#msdiv45) {#msdiv45 .ref .msdiv} [Msdiv 46] (#msdiv46) {#msdiv46